-HANOI, Vietnam (AP) - Thousands of Vietnamese workers at a major footwear factory are on strike for the sixth straight day to protest a social insurance law in a rare challenge to government policy.
+HANOI, Vietnam (AP) - Thousands of Vietnamese workers at a major footwear factory were on strike for a sixth day Wednesday over a social insurance law in a rare challenge to government policy.

-HANOI, Vietnam (AP) — Thousands of Vietnamese workers at a major footwear factory are on strike for the sixth straight day to protest a social insurance law in a rare challenge to government policy.
+HANOI, Vietnam (AP) — Thousands of Vietnamese workers at a major footwear factory were on strike for a sixth day Wednesday over a social insurance law in a rare challenge to government policy.

-Vietnam is hit by several hundred labor strikes a year mostly over poor working condition and low pay, but protesting a government policy is rare.
+Vietnam is hit by several hundred labor strikes a year, but they are mostly over poor working condition and low pay.
+Protests over government policies are rare.